 - The car allowance amount is not based on data.

 - A one-size-fits-all approach negatively impacts morale and productivity.

 - The car allowance is taxed, costing both employee and employer.

 - A "keep it simple" approach leaves the allowance amount unchanged for years.

 Beating competition with an accountable, non-taxed car allowance

 In our annual survey, 79 organizations out of 100 had not evaluated their car allowance in over 11 years.
 And 81 percent based their car allowance not on actual expense data but on either what they thought was fair or what competitors were offering.

 Out of this same 100, 68 organizations provided a one-size-fits-all, flat car allowance for everyone, regardless of their actual expenses.
 As you can guess, we found that the vast majority (87%) were paying out non-accountable, taxable allowances.

 Keep your company car allowance accountable and from running afoul of the IRS.
-Start the process by checking the results from our annual auto allowance study.
-Make your car allowance or reimbursement policy a priority for 2018.
+Start the process by checking the results from our annual auto allowance study or by trying our self-guided, three-step process to develop a non-taxable car allowance or reimbursement rate.